OpenReputation/documentation/README.md

 # documentation
-Documentation and specifications associated the open reputation framework
+Documentation and specifications for the Open Reputation platform